 Your password could easily be hacked, but your personality and typical behavioral patterns are almost impossible for someone to steal.
 Therefore, behavioral biometrics is one of the most notable and secure methods of additional online authentication.

 Although behavioral biometrics aren’t going to replace your password, adding this extra layer of security will make it easier for your sensitive data to stay private.
 It’s similar to having two locks on your door instead of just one.
 If one lock, or password, is broken, the other one can still prevent someone from breaking in.

-Typing is a common form of behavioral biometrics, but there are also several other techniques that can used.
-For example, tablets, wearable technology and smartphones come equipped with sensors that can read everything from how quickly you swipe the screen to how you hold your smartphone.
-Behavioral biometrics can also utilize data such as what method you typically use to transition between typing fields and what time of the day you usually access applicable sites.
+Typing is a common form of behavioral biometrics, but there are also several other techniques that can be used.
+For example, tablets, wearable technology, and smartphones come equipped with sensors that can read everything from how quickly you swipe the screen to how you hold your smartphone.
+Behavioral biometrics can also utilize data such as what method you typically use to transition between typing fields and what time of the day you usually access relevant sites.